 Files may also be located on another computer on your local network.
 MediaLab can display files located on any computer on your network as long as the drive has been "mapped" on the system running MediaLab.
-For example, a hard drive on another computer may be mapped on your system as "h:\" or "s:\" etc. If so, you can refer to files on that drive just as you would local files (e.g., h:\myfiles\myfiles\myfile.bmp).
-Ask your network administrator about "mapping" the drives of other machines on your network if you're new to mapping.
-See also Running Experiments Over a Network 12 for details on how to run an entire experiment from another machine.
+For example, a hard drive on another computer may be mapped on your system as "h:\" or "s:\" etc. If you are new to mapping, ask your network administrator about "mapping" the drives of other machines on your network or refer to the instructions from Microsoft about mapping in Windows.
+Once the drive is mapped, you can refer to files on that drive just as you would local files (e.g., h:\myfiles\myfile.bmp).
+See also Running Experiments Over a Network of how to run an entire experiment from another machine.

-It's generally not a good idea to place two DirectRT sessions directly back to back in your experiment.
+It's generally not a good idea to place two DirectRT sessions directly back to back in your experiment because each DirectRT session requires a few seconds for one session to end and the next to begin.
 Instead, try separating the sessions with a simple instruction screen of some type.
-They should be separated by at least a couple seconds.